Tellusant/docs/maps/index.md

 ---
 title: "Tellusant Maps —  We provide select maps based on TelluBase data that are of general interest."
+description: "These are maps based on TelluBase in full-resolution SVG.
+Underlying shapefiles are available on request."
 image: https://tellusant.github.io/docs/assets/social-card.png
 ---
 # Tellusant Maps